-Welcome to Arts UBC.
-Prepare for your transition into university by reading through this step-by-step checklist.
+Welcome to the Faculty of Arts.
+Prepare to transition into university with this step-by-step checklist.

 - Read The Big Picture.